rh-mobb/aro-workshop-content/aro-content/ops/5-arc-integration.md

-# Integrating Azure ARC with ARO
+# Integrating Azure Arc with ARO

+Azure Arc is a bridge that extends the Azure platform to help you build applications and services with the flexibility to run across datacenters, at the edge, and in multicloud environments.
+Develop cloud-native applications with a consistent development, operations, and security model.
+Azure Arc runs on both new and existing hardware, virtualization and Kubernetes platforms, IoT devices, and integrated systems.

-In this section of the workshop, we will integrate ARO cluster with Azure Arc-enabled Kubernetes.
+In this section of the workshop, we will integrate ARO cluster with Azure Arc.
 When you connect a Kubernetes/OpenShift cluster with Azure Arc, it will:

 - Be represented in Azure Resource Manager with a unique ID
-- Be place in an Azure subscription and resource group
+- Be placed in an Azure subscription and resource group
-- Receive tags just like any otherAzure resource
+- Receive tags just like any other Azure resource

-Azure Arc-enabled Kubernetes supports the following scenarios for connected clusters:
+Azure Arc for Kubernetes supports the following use cases for connected clusters:

 - Connect Kubernetes running outside of Azure for inventory, grouping, and tagging.
 - Deploy applications and apply configuration using GitOps-based configuration management.